skiphansen/chirp/README.md

 Ham band.
 If you click "Yes" the following edits are made:

 1. The lower band limit is changed from 450 Mhz to 440 Mhz.
-2. The upper band limit is chagned from 520 Mhz to 510 Mhz.
+2. The upper band limit is changed from 520 Mhz to 510 Mhz.
 3. All tuning piers, RF test channels, and data tables are moved up one slot to make room for a 440 -> 450 pier at position 0.
 4. The data for the new 440 pier is extrapolated from the existing data for all data tables.
 5. The conventional channel limit is set to 255 channels.